 PCIe Add-in Card to Baseboard Bifurcation Configuration (PRSNTA#, PRSNTB[3:0]#)

 The add-in card to baseboard configuration mechanism consists of four dual use pins (PRSNTB[3:0]#) on the add-in card and a grounded PRSNTA# pin on the baseboard.
 These pins provide card presence detection as well as mechanism to notify the baseboard of the pre-defined PCIe lane width capabilities.
-The PRSNTB[3:0]# pins are pulled up to +3.3V on the baseboard and are active low signals.
+The PRSNTB[3:0]# pins are pulled up to 3.3Vaux on the baseboard and are active low signals.
 A state of 0b1111 indicates that no card is present in the system.
 Depending on the capabilities of the add-in card, a selection of PRSNTB[3:0]# signals may be strapped to the PRSNTA# signal and is pulled low by the baseboard.
-The encoding of the PRSTNB[3:0]# bits is shown in Table 19 for x16 and x8 PCIe cards.
+The encoding of the PRSTNB[3:0]# bits is shown in Table 20 for x16 and x8 PCIe cards.

 PCIe Baseboard to Add-in Card Bifurcation Configuration (BIF[2:0]#)